All Episodes

 Illegal alien, or better stated, unregistered Democrat voter.

-Because that's what they really are.
+Because that's what they really are, undocumented Democrats.

-Who are we to deny his lifelong dream?
+And who are we to deny his lifelong dream?

 So even though he's not a citizen, and even though he broke the law, he wants to be a lawyer.